jjazzboss/colorbindiff/README.md

 |--no-ascii  | don't show the ascii columns.
 |--only-changes | only display lines with changes.
 |--no-header | don't print the header line.

+At least on cygwin prefer the `less` command rather than `more`, `more` has sometimes problems handling the script output.

 # Installation
 Linux: nothing to install, just download and run the script.